 Habit-forming products also have high entry barriers.

-For a new product to take their users, it must be much much better.
+For a new product to take its users, it must be much better.

 The Hook Stages

 Nir Eyal says that for a product to hook its users, it needs to go through four stages:

 - Trigger: the event that makes us try the product (initially it’s external, then it becomes external)

 - Action: what we need to do to use the product

 - Reward: deliver pleasure